wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

 ### In-Class Activity (Feb.
 18):

- - Encode a poem and a prose work to conform to TEI in oXygen
+ - Model encoding a poem and a prose work to conform to TEI in oXygen

 ### Assignment: